marvinbernhardt/dos-calc/README.md

 - `rot_treat`, which is a char that determines the method used for the rotational treatment.
 - `abc_indicators`, which is a list of four integers, which indicate two pairs of atoms (zero indexed).
-  If the number is -1 it stands for the center of mass of the molecule.
+  If the number is -1 it stands for the center of mass of the molecule, but this is only allowed for the second number of each pair.
   These atom pairs define the helping vectors a, b and c, that are related to the true principal axes (from lowest to highest moment of inertia)
   The first two numbers define a, the second two define b'. c is the cross product of a and b', b is the cross product of c and a.